 You’ve worked hard to become a firefighter or other certified fire protection professional and build your career.
 Unfortunately, you are now facing a complaint against your professional certification for violation of a rule or law that applies to your profession.
 Even if the complaint is groundless, you must proactively protect your professional certification and career.
-Contact a fire protection professional certification defense attorney to help you with the complaint and any disciplinary proceedings before the Texas Commission on Fire Protection (TCFP).
+Contact a fire protection professional certification defense lawyer to help you with the complaint and any disciplinary proceedings before the Texas Commission on Fire Protection (TCFP).

 Complaints Against Fire Protection Professionals